bob-fornal/work-notes/Cloud/AWS/CSAA/cantrill/Infrastructure-as-Code--CloudFormation.md

 * CloudFormation Template - YAML or JSON.
 * Templates contain **logical resources** - the "WHAT."
-* Templates are used to create Stacks: 1 stack, 100 stacks in different regions.
+* Templates are used to create Stacks: 1 stack or 100 stacks in different regions.
 * Stacks create **physical resources** from the logical resources.
 * If a stack template is changed, physical resources are changed.
 * If a stack is deleted, normally the physical resources are deleted.